sebastianpacurar/ai-ds-projects/README.md

 ### How to use:
 * (optional) create a virtual environment and source into it
 * run `pip install -r requirements.txt` from the terminal in the root dir of the repo, to install modules
-  * this might take a while since jupyterlab is a big module

 #### For notebooks:
 * run `jupyter lab` from the terminal, in the root directory of the repo, to start the jupyer client
 * on the client web interface, navigate to any notebook from the repo
-        * example: `/study_materials/pandas/pandas_basics.ipynb`
+  * example: `study_materials/numpy_references.ipynb`
 * run all cells for the chosen notebook

 ### Additional Info:
 * The data sets are referenced from `data_sets` branch